 • Master of Arts in Teaching

-Teacher Certification: The Master of Arts in Teaching (MAT) is an accelerated program that leads to a master’s degree, as well as initial teacher certification for grades 6-12 in:
+Teacher Licensure: The Master of Arts in Teaching (MAT) is an accelerated program that leads to a master's degree, as well as initial teacher licensure for grades 6-12 in:

 The MAT is a field-based program in a public school setting that is integrated with course work.
 The program typically begins in June and is completed in 11 months.
 Students holding an undergraduate degree in education are not eligible for the MAT program.
 Students will be members of an interdisciplinary cohort and will work collaboratively within the cohort to investigate school-based problems and issues.
 Students will be eligible for Middle Level Endorsement for grades 6-8.

 The MAT program and the East St. Louis School District have partnered to provide opportunities for Science and Math candidates to participate in the Back to Basics Transition to Teaching (BTBT3) Grant.
 The BTBT3 grant focuses on attracting quality candidates in Math and Science to the teaching field, specifically in high need urban districts.
 Candidates who participate in the grant activities receive benefits such as financial assistance, a computer/tablet to use while in the program, and valuable experience in a high need urban district.
 Candidates must be accepted into the MAT program to participate in the BTBT3 grant.
 For specific information on the BTBT3 grant opportunities, please contact Denisa Huff at 618-646-3054 or email@example.com.

 Nationally, there is a demand for teachers in high-need areas such as math, science and foreign language.